Altermagnetism: an unconventional spin-ordered phase of matter

 \subsection{Summary}

-In this Perspective we have highlighted that the recently discovered altermagnets represent the next physical realization of the exotic type of ordering that was previously only observed in superfluid $^3$He and theoretically envisaged in nematic electronic liquid crystals.
-The extraordinary nature of these phases is that they are spin-ordered and anisotropic, which is manifested in the spontaneous breaking of the spin-space and the real-space rotation symmetries and of the time-reversal symmetry, while having zero net magnetization.
-By going beyond these common basic signatures, we have reflected in more depth on microscopic physics of superfluid $^3$He and the electronic liquid-crystal phases to shed light on what sets altermagnets apart.
-This can be summarized in the following points:
+In this Perspective we have discussed the unconventional spin-ordering of the altermagnetic phase.
+The extraordinary nature of altermagnetism is that it spontaneously breaks the continuous spin-space rotation symmetry and the discrete real-space rotation symmetry of the crystallographic point group, while preserving a symmetry combining rotation transformations in the spin space and the real space.
+We have discussed key distinctions in symmetry and in microscopic ordering mechanisms between altermagnetism and ordered phases generated by momentum-space instabilities of a Fermi liquid to shed light on the abundance and robustness of altermagnetism.
+This can be summaized in the following points:

-(i) The A-phase of superfluid $^3$He was an experimental surprise.
-Prior microscopic calculations predicted the B-phase to be generally more stable.
-In contrast, altermagnets were predicted by the systematic spin-symmetry group classification in a large family of materials which, together with microscopic density-functional-theory calculations, guided the initial experimental verifications.
+(i) The A-phase of superfluid $^3$He was an experimental surprise and its stability is limited to a narrow range of low temperatures and high pressures.
+Material realizations of the $\alpha$-phase Fermi-liquid instabilities (as well as other spin-channel $l>0$ Pomeranchuk instabilities) have remained elusive.
+In contrast, altermagnetism was predicted by the systematic spin-symmetry group classification in a large family of materials and confirmed by microscopic density-functional-theory calculations.
+The theory has guided the initial experimental verifications in room-temperature altermagnets.

-(ii) The stability of the A-phase of superfluid $^3$He in the narrow range of low temperatures and high pressures was ascribed to the interplay of internal interactions in the $^3$He Fermi fluid, namely the short-range repulsion, the long-range attractive van der Waals interaction, and the effective interaction due to ferromagnetic fluctuations.
-Altermagnets are distinct in that the ordering is stabilized by the internal electron-electron (exchange) interaction, together with the robust external single-particle potential of the static crystal-lattice.
-In altermagnets the crystal structure is such that the antiparallel arrangement of spins necessarily implies anisotropy of spin-dependent properties.
+(ii) The narrow stability range of the A-phase of superfluid $^3$He was ascribed to the interplay of internal interactions in the $^3$He Fermi fluid, namely the short-range repulsion, the long-range attractive van der Waals interaction, and the effective pairing-dependent interaction due to spin fluctuations.
+Altermagnetism is distinct in that the ordering is stabilized by the internal electron-electron (exchange) interaction, together with the external single-particle potential of the static crystal-lattice.
+In altermagnetism, the crystal lattice plays an inherent part in the robust microscopic ordering mechanism.
+In contrast, $^3$He is a homogenous fluid with no underlying crystal lattice.
+In the theories of Pomeranchuk Fermi-liquid instabilities, the crystal potential, if considered, enters only indirectly via a modified single-particle energy dispersion in the momentum-space.

-(iii) The theories of nematic electronic liquid crystals focus on ordering in the momentum space, as arising from instabilities of the Fermi liquid.
-In contrast, altermagnets have the characteristic correspondence between the spin symmetries of the magnetic crystal-structure in the direct coordinate space, and of the spin-polarized electronic-structure in the reciprocal momentum space.